greg-raven/Impeachment-Chronicles/_posts/2024-06-28-biden-speech.md

 We learned that if he's elected again and the MAGA Republicans pass a national ban on abortion, he will sign it.

 Donald Trump says he thinks Roe v.
-Wo- --- Roe --- overturning Roe v.
+Wo ...
+Roe --- overturning Roe v.
 Wade was a beautiful thing.

 I think it was a nightmare.
 No, I really mean it.
 A nightmare.